jnessier/GitHub-API-Client/README.md

 ```

 **Important** You MUST set an identifier, which will be sent by the client as a User-Agent header.
 Requests with no
 User-Agent header will be rejected by the GitHub API.
-GitHub request, that you use your GitHub username, or the name of
+GitHub want you to you use your GitHub username, or the name of
-your application.
-This allows GitHub to contact you, if there are problems.
+your application or porject as identifier.
+This allows GitHub to contact you, if there are any problems.
 Read more [here](https://developer.github.com/v3/#user-agent-required)
 about the User-Agent header restriction.

 ## Advanced configuration
-The GitHub API-Client supports an optional array for custom options as a second constructor argument.
-If you want to
-know more about it, take a look at the code by yourself.
-It should be easy to understand and self-explanatory commented.
+The GitHub API-Client supports an optional array for custom options as a 2nd constructor argument.
+Please take a look into the code by yourself, if you want to know more.
+The code should be easy to understand and self-explanatory.

-For more information about the GitHub API v3, visit the official [guidelines](https://developer.github.com/v3/).
+For more information about the GitHub API v3, please visit the official [guidelines](https://developer.github.com/v3/).

 ## Author(s)
 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)